olivierHuvelle/powerplant-coding-challenge/context.md

         - ProductPlanResponseItem : ok
         - Test solution based on provided example (json file)
     - extra (if time)
-        - dockerize (as it is the fastest to implement) : dont forget to update README.md
+        - dockerize (as it is the fastest to implement) : dont forget to update README.md : ok
-        - add CO2 to processor and model as optional parameter in input
+        - add CO2 to processor and model as optional parameter in input : i won't code it as i need extra data to validate calculations

 # IMPROVEMENTS
   - Logger : create an env (arg) -> dedicated class -> dependency injection , then test Logger in test mode + pretty print
   - Add a git hook to check formatting PEP (pre-commit) and run all tests (pre-push)
   - Add a uniqueness constraint check on powerplants and other subfields from the payload